The Fountas & Pinnell Classroom™ Reading Minilessons Book

 Who is it for?

 The Reading Minilessons Book is for the classroom teacher who wants to expand and refine children’s reading and writing powers in grades K–6.
 This context is implemented in a whole-group setting.
 Teachers engage children in inquiry that leads the discovery and understanding of a general principle.

 The Reading Minilessons Book includes minilessons organized into four types.

 Each of the four types of reading minilessons is organized into broad categories, or "umbrellas."
 An umbrella is a grouping of related minilessons.
 Presenting several lessons within one umbrella helps children develop a deeper understanding of concepts and their application.
 As lessons build on each other, teachers will often make an anchor chart, or visual representation, that can be referenced again and again as children encounter new texts and/or minilessons.

 How is it implemented?

-The Reading Minilessons Collection is implemented during whole-group instruction.
+The Reading Minilessons Book is implemented during whole-group instruction.
 During a reading minilessons, the teacher presents specific, explicit instruction to help children become independent readers for life.
-There are 150 minilessons organized into four types:
+The minilessons are organized into four types: